demeringo/scaph2cc/README.md

 # scaph2cc

-A small utility to filter and convert ⚡ Scaphandre json output to a format suitable for 🌳 CarbonCrush API.
+A small utility to filter and convert ⚡ [Scaphandre](https://github.com/hubblo-org/scaphandre) json exporter output to a format suitable for 🌳 CarbonCrush API.

 ## Usage